niclabs/docker/tchsm/demo-bind/README.md

 # TCHSM Demo

 # Demo of a DNS server with DNSSEC support using the TCHSM
-Docker based demo of the TCHSM as cryptographic backend for a knot DNS server implementing DNSSEC.
+Docker based demo of the TCHSM as cryptographic backend on BIND and [OpenDNSSEC](/opendnssec.md) who implementing DNSSEC.

 ## Run the Demo